-You might have noticed in the last year a lot of talk about SEO algorithms, the responsibility of the SEO and how that role has changed over the years due to constant change in search algorithms.
+You might have noticed in the last year a lot of talk about SEO algorithms, the responsibility of the SEO and the fact that the role has changed over the years due to constant changes in search algorithms.

-That’s left a lot of companies and SEOs wondering exactly what they should be doing and focusing on.
+That’s left a lot of companies and SEOs wondering what they should be doing and focusing on exactly.
 In other words, people are asking what really defines good SEO and what is really important.

-Well, to help you answer that question I want to share with you the 5 rules that I live by when I do SEO.
-Because if you follow these rules, you’ll continually do well in the world of SEO.
+To help you answer that question, I want to share with you the 5 rules I live by when I do SEO.
+If you follow these rules, you’ll continually do well in the world of SEO.

 Here are the rules that help me rank my sites:

 You might be wondering why I started with a rule on social media.
 That’s not an SEO’s job.
 Or is it?
 I think it is because the influence that social media has on search is growing.

 So, here’s what you need to do.
 Create a checklist of social media goals for your SEO plan.
 For example:

 - Count the number of shares for each social platform for 50 pieces of your content.